Class TCastleContainer

 Color that fills the window by default.
 By default it is DefaultBackgroundColor, which is very dark gray.

-Public property InputInspector: TInputInspector read FInputInspector;
+Public class property InputInspector: TInputInspector read FInputInspector;

 Public property InspectorKey: TKey read GetInspectorKey write SetInspectorKey; deprecated 'use InputInspector';